chekwei4/Housing_Prediction/README.md

     - as a classification problem (by binning the prices into 4 categorical quartiles)

-    - user can also choose the number of cross validation folds to train the model
+    - user can also specify the number of cross validation folds to train the model

 2. Project also aims to run Random Forest and XGB models using RandomizedSearchCV to reach the best model.
 Hyperparameters can be easily configured by users via config.json.